dimxy/bitcoinjs-lib/README.md

 const ccimp = import('cryptoconditions-js/pkg/cryptoconditions.js');
 ```

-build the code for browser:
+build the test code for browser:
 ```
-browserify mynodetest.js -o your-name.js
+browserify mynodetest.js -o index.js
 ```

+To run the test code in the browser you will need a webserver to host an html page and index.js test code.
+Also you will need a websocket proxy.

+## Setting up a webserver

+## Setting up a websocket proxy

-## Updated packages
+## Info about new and updated packages

 Some dependent packages were modified to add support for komodo:
   * bitcoin-protocol
   * bitcoin-net

-Links to these packages are updated to load them from forked github repositories (see package.json)
+Links to these packages in package.json are updated to load them from forked github repositories (see package.json)

-Added a new package cryptoconditions-js that currently is loaded also from a github repo
+Added a new package cryptoconditions-js that currently is loaded also from a github repo.

 ## Original readme